Message from the Chair

 The Scientific Liaison Coalition (SLC) was established to foster stronger scientific collaboration to promote human health.
 Our core guiding principle is that increased collaboration among scientists across sectors (academia, industry, government) and spanning diverse disciplines drives scientific progress that directly improves public and environmental health.

-Our member organizations benefit through global partnerships, the promotion of interdisciplinary scientific advances, and content only available to members.
+Our member organizations benefit from global partnerships, the advancement of interdisciplinary scientific collaboration, and access to exclusive member-only content.
 We operate through virtual monthly teleconferences and an annual face-to-face gathering.
-These are opportunities for raising awareness of member society events and to update on the progress of SLC-planned events.
+These opportunities help raise awareness of member society events and provide updates on the progress of SLC-planned initiatives.

 SLC’s activities only happen thanks to the voluntary commitment, expertise, and enthusiasm of its members’ representatives